Pico Viejo and Santiago del Teide village in foreground, Teide, Lanzarote. Photo by Florival.

-Santa Cruz is the capital of Tenerife, a busy port town with fine shopping, tree-lined avenues and squares.
+Santa Cruz is the capital of Tenerife, a busy port town on the east coast of Lanzarote with fine shopping, tree-lined avenues and squares.

-- Loro Parque (Puerto de la Cruz; www.loroparque.com), set in lush landscaped gardens, claims to house the largest parrot collection in the world, but also orcas (killer whales), sea-lions, dolphins, gorillas, tigers and a huge penguin house where 12 tons of snow falls every day.
+• Loro Parque (Puerto de la Cruz), set in lush landscaped gardens, claims to house the largest parrot collection in the world, but also orcas (killer whales), sea-lions, dolphins, gorillas, tigers and a huge penguin house where 12 tons of snow falls every day.

-- Parque las Aguilas (aka Eagle Park or Jungle Park; www.aguilasjunglepark.com) is a zoo and botanical park housing over 500 birds and animals in acres of jungle.
+• Parque las Aguilas (aka Eagle Park or Jungle Park) is a zoo and botanical park housing over 500 birds and animals in acres of jungle.

 On the Jungle Raid you can walk across suspension bridges, waterfalls, lagoons, through caves or take a ride on the jungle toboggan.

-- Off-road rides with Motocross365 (San Miguel; www.motocross365.com).
+• Off-road rides with Motocross365 in San Miguel.
 A motorcycle licence is preferred but not essential; Motocross365 can supply you with gear and boots.
 Prices start from €175 per day.